EpicBrainUser/python-booklet/python_booklet.typ

 ```sh python -m venv env```\
 This makes a directory called `env` that houses your environment.
 To activate it run this:\
 ```sh source env/bin/activate```\
 Now you are ready to install packages with pip.
 Installing them with the package manager is really easy, just use `pip install {package name} ``` to install and `pip uninstall {package name}` to uninstall.
-If you want he help page just run `pip` with no arguments.
+If you want he help page just run `pip` with no #glspl("arg").
 \
 Here's an example:\
 `pip install matplotlib`\